-Insulate your floors and ceilings during your renovation, and you will reduce your home's heating and cooling costs by up to 45% and significantly increase your overall comfort in the long-term.
+Insulate your floors and ceilings during your renovation, and you will reduce your home's heating and cooling costs by up to 45 per cent and significantly increase your overall comfort in the long-term.

 Ensure that you read our insulation health and safety tips before considering installation or repair or insulation.
 Learn to minimise risk to yourself and your property.